splunk/public-o11y-docs/private-preview/aopt/aopt-workloads.rst

 Workloads by Starvation Risk
 ==========================================================

 This is a good tile to check first to see if any of your workloads are at high risk of starvation.
 Those are the workloads that need immediate attention.
-You can also find starving workloads by sorting the :guilabel:`Kubernetes Workloads` table by :guilabel:`Starvation Risk`. :ref:`See details on how this risk is calculated <aaopt-glossary-starvation-risk>`.
+You can also find starving workloads by sorting the :guilabel:`Kubernetes Workloads` table by :guilabel:`Starvation Risk`. :ref:`See details on how this risk is calculated <aopt-glossary-starvation-risk>`.

 Resource Footprint